HearingHealthApp/Ruben/planning/project_proposal.md

 - Track surroundings and give suggestions regarding their environment as a preventative measure for ear related concerns

+Targeted Audience use:

+- Audiologists will be able to sign up and answer questions

+- People seeking help for others will have access to general information

+- People with hearing issues will be able to find ou more information about resources they can use

 ## Expected Features List

 Add a list of your groups's brainstormed features list

 Features:

--General information on preventative and corrective measures
+- General information on preventative and corrective measures

--“Ask A Doctor” Page
+- “Ask A Doctor” Page

--Survey that gives users tentative diagnosis
+- Survey that gives users tentative diagnosis

--Map to nearest clinics/local pharmacies
+- Map to nearest clinics/local pharmacies

--External audio classifier and exposure recommendations
+- External audio classifier and exposure recommendations

 ## Related Work